okolo/mcray/src/app/crbeam/README.md

 # CRbeam

-Monte Carlo simulation of the the cosmic ray and EM cascade beam propagation.
+Monte Carlo simulation of the cosmic ray and EM cascade beam propagation.

 ### Authors:
    Oleg Kalashev and Alexander Korochkin